-Qualification: A level Exam board: AQA (7042/AB; 7042/CH; 7042/HE) Head of Department: Mr H Clough
+Qualification: A Level Exam board: AQA (7042/AB; 7042/CH; 7042/HE) Head of Department: Mr H Clough Email: hwc@forest.org.uk

-Email: hwc@forest.org.uk

 What is History?
 Throughout human existence, societies have their storytellers.
+History encompasses the entire spectrum of the human experience, from triumph to tragedy.
 Historians have examined what has preceded them, and how that has shaped their understanding of the world in which they live.
-From Herodotus and Thucydides in the ancient world to perspectives as varied as Ferguson, Olusoga and Schama today, independent thinkers and rigorous debaters have defined, enlivened and relished in the study of History.
+From Herodotus and Thucydides in the ancient world to perspectives as varied as Ferguson, Olusoga and Schama today, thinkers have defined, enlivened and relished in the study of History.